 *Intro Days are Free for locals only.
 Local is also considered those surrounding Kamloops’ communities like Barriere – where many dog owners come into Kamloops for errands and shopping.

 A day at daycare looks as such:

-- As groups of dogs come and go from their hikes and activities, the dogs in the facility will have plenty of stimulation and fun with our range of different structures to play on and interaction with staff and other dogs.
+- As groups of dogs come and go from their activities, the dogs in the facility will have plenty of stimulation and fun with our range of different structures to play on and interaction with staff and other dogs.